 Cook to Cook: Find zucchini flowers in farmers' markets through summer.
 Female flowers are attached to zucchini, the males are not.
 Use flowers soon after picking.
 If they are wilted, don't buy them.

-- 20 or so male zucchini flowers, pistils removed
+20 or so male zucchini flowers, stamens removed

 1. Make sure flowers are dry.
 Beat together flour, cream, water, the 1/4 teaspoon salt and the pepper until smooth.
 Refrigerate the batter 20 minutes to several hours.